 decision-making processes supports an environment where all participants can function with clarity and purpose.

 The structure of a new leadership team is often shaped by a specific project or grant initiative.
 As communities grow in their sophistication and commitment to systems building, the roles and responsibilities may change shape as the need for greater coordination increases.
 As a community moves toward fully coordinating multiple programs and initiatives, they will be well served by formal governance and decision-making structures, fiscal agency roles and responsibilities, and staffing and coordination of programs and initiatives.

-To eﬀectively build a cohesive system, communities must start with a shared vision for ensuring that all families have access to the early childhood services that can equip young children for school and life.
-Consider the unique needs, opportunities, challenges, strengths and populations within your community and declare a bold vision for the future.
+Building a cohesive system must begin with a shared vision for ensuring that all families have access to the early childhood services that can equip young children for school and life.
+Consider the unique needs, opportunities, challenges, strengths and populations within your region or community and declare a bold vision for the future.

 Looking for inspiration?
 See these examples to get started: